-"Immunization" means the process of administering a [specific] vaccine, toxoid, or other substance licensed by the United States Food and Drug

-Administration to promote an immune response, including antibody production, in conformance with recognized standard medical practices.
+"Immunization" means the process of administering a vaccine, toxoid, or other substance licensed by the United States Food and Drug Administration to promote an immune response, including antibody production, in conformance with recognized standard medical practices.

-"Immunizing agent" means a vaccine, toxoid, or other substance licensed by the United States Food and Drug Administration used to increase an individual's immunity to a disease.
-The Mantoux tuberculin test is not an immunizing agent.
+"Immunizing agent" means a vaccine, toxoid, or other substance licensed by the United States Food and Drug Administration and used to increase an individual's immunity to a disease.